Search waiting | Matsusada Precision

 80 EUR for obtaining a PROFIBUS ID number (310 EUR for non-members)

-After the test is completed at the test center, the certification fee to Profibus Association headquarters will be the following price.
+After the test is completed at the test center, the certification fee to the Profibus Association headquarters will be the following price.
 (Examination fee is not included)

 No initial registration fee for PROFIBUS device certification and no recurring fee every three years